← All Neighbourhood Guides

 Centennial Park Toboggan Hill

-One of the best toboggan hills in the city: steep enough to be fun, accessible enough for young children, and consistently well-attended by Markland Wood families every significant snowfall.
-A winter institution that brings the neighbourhood together.
+One of the better-known toboggan spots in the west end, well-attended by Markland Wood families after a significant snowfall.
+The City's recent Centennial Park revitalization has reinvested in dedicated toboggan space.
+A winter routine that brings the neighbourhood together.

 The Etobicoke Creek trail is longer and more connected than most residents realize.
-A multi-hour off-road route is achievable heading south toward the lake from the neighbourhood's western edge, an underused and genuinely excellent cycling and running resource.
+A multi-hour off-road route is achievable heading south toward Lake Ontario from the neighbourhood's western edge, an underused and genuinely excellent cycling and running resource.

 Golf Course Edge at Dawn

-Streets backing onto the Markland Wood Golf Club are remarkably quiet on weekday mornings.
-Deer are regularly spotted at rear lot lines adjacent to the fairways.
-For buyers who value urban wildlife and genuine quiet within city limits, these addresses have a character that is hard to replicate.
+Streets backing onto the Markland Wood Golf Club are remarkably quiet on weekday mornings, and wildlife is regularly spotted at rear lot lines adjacent to the fairways.
+For buyers who value genuine quiet and a bit of nature within city limits, these addresses have a character that is hard to replicate.

 Etobicoke Creek Ravine Depth

 The ravine along the western boundary is greener and deeper than its modest public profile suggests.
-Serious birdwatching is achievable here; the creek corridor supports more biodiversity than the average Toronto ravine of comparable size.
+Birdwatching is achievable here; the creek corridor supports meaningful biodiversity for a ravine of its size.

 Pearson Airport 15 Minutes Away

 Frequent travellers consistently name Pearson proximity as an underrated quality-of-life benefit of Markland Wood.
 Highway 427 makes the trip predictably fast in off-peak hours.
-For buyers who fly regularly for work, the daily time savings are real over the course of a year.
+For buyers who fly regularly for work, the daily time savings add up over a year.

 Etobicoke Philharmonic Orchestra

-The Etobicoke Philharmonic Orchestra, one of Canada's oldest community orchestras, is based nearby and performs regularly in Etobicoke venues.
-A cultural institution that the broader city largely overlooks but that Etobicoke residents often discover and attend regularly.
+The Etobicoke Philharmonic Orchestra, one of Canada's long-running community orchestras, is based in Etobicoke and performs regularly at local venues.
+A cultural institution that the broader city largely overlooks but that Etobicoke residents often discover and attend.

 Morning Coffee at Islington Village

-A 10 to 15 minute drive east brings residents to Islington Village's independent coffee shops and cafes.
-Not within walking distance of Markland Wood, but close enough to make a weekend morning coffee run part of a consistent routine.
-The village also has bakeries, a farmers market in season, and proper sit-down brunch options.
+A short drive east brings residents to Islington Village's independent coffee shops and cafes.
+Not within walking distance of Markland Wood, but close enough to make a weekend coffee run part of a routine.
+The village also has bakeries and sit-down brunch options.

 07